On Tour: Where’s the Groom? by Sophie Meyer

-Denise Grover Swank is now on tour with CLP Blog Tours and After Math
+Denise Grover Swank is on tour now with CLP Blog Tours and sharing the brand-new cover of her latest novel After Math!

 Summary: